Ethaisa123/Spotisaber/README.md

 then paste it into the terminal

 ### I keep getting errors
-make sure you are running the program on python 3, if you do not have python installed please install it at python.com sometimes there may be spesific hardware errors that are out of the programms control if you get on please add it to the issues tab
+spotisaber will only run if you are connect to a unblocked network make sure you are running the program on python 3, if you do not have python installed please install it at python.com sometimes there may be spesific hardware errors that are out of the programms control if you get on please add it to the issues tab